oplaner4/jquery.smartSticky/README.md

 If no element is included in `JQuery` collection or found by `String` selector, default container is used.

-When container is overflowing, this element is used for scrolling instead of window whose scrolling is ignored.

 #### container (settingsManager)
 - Returns: `HTMLelement`, `HTMLCollection`, `JQuery` or `String`